GroovinFlow/ExpandableListView-in-expLv/README.md

 # Simple-expandableListView

-ExpandableListView
+Very simple ExpandableListView that has basic functionality.
+It is usefull example for your projects which include expandable list.

-Very simple expandableListView that has basic functionality.
-It is usefull example for your projects whick include expandable list.
+This repository is updated version of https://github.com/eddydn/ExpandableListView.